 If you’re noticing that your Mac’s performance has gone down, this feature is certainly going to help you speed up your Mac.
 That’s because this feature finds the causes of the issue, like your RAM being used inappropriately, and frees-up those items so that your Mac runs faster.

 Again, you don’t have to do anything manually.
 Just press a few buttons in the app and it’ll take care of the rest for you.

 Remove large files from your Mac

 Most of the time, it’s not the tiny files that take up your precious storage but it’s those large files that you once downloaded but forgot to delete.
-Luckily, MacCleaner Pro has an additional tool for this called Disk Expert.
+Luckily, MacCleaner Pro has an additional tool for this called Disk Space Analyzer.
 This option helps find those storage-hogging files on your Mac and lets you delete them.

 You get to pick what files you want to get rid of to ensure your important files aren’t deleted.

 Finding duplicate files is the biggest headache for many people, but if you don’t do it, your Mac has double the amount of storage occupied than what it should have.
 Fortunately, MacCleaner Pro has a solution to this issue as well.